naamiix/Coffee-Bar/ReadMe.md

 ## Inspirations

--Pinterest for CCS objets
+- Pinterest for CCS objets
--Adobe XD for the web site's design
+- Adobe XD for the web site's design
--Some Coffee Brands : Starbucks and Nespresso
+- Some Coffee Brands : Starbucks and Nespresso

+Enjoy it ! ^^